 These are simple things you can do.
 And I know it can be scary to go somewhere alone, but you are not going to meet people sitting on your coach watching a House of Cards marathon.
-People want to connect with you and be friends, but if you don’t get out there, they will not find you.
+People want to connect with you and be friends, but if you don’t

 And trust me from experience, it gets easier and easier to attend events alone the more you do them.
 I have also found that going solo opens me up to meet people I probably would not have met if I had someone else with me.

 A plus one can sometimes be a crutch.
 The buddy system was great in Kindergarten, but you’re all grow up now – you can do it!!